 This young man and I are coworkers who also enjoy the bonds of friendship.
 We’ve been to lunch before, but it had been a while so we scheduled another meeting.
 We usually talk about work, enjoy small chit-chat, and occasionally get into some deep theological discussions like baptism and church government.
 Today, though, was different.
 As he lowered himself, by his own desire, into the role of a student, he began to ask me questions about what I thought about his plans for marriage, career, and children, and about the pitfalls in marriage.

 At first, I didn’t realize what was happening.
 He simply asked a question, and then sat back and listened.
 One after another, he asked and I spoke.
 It was near to the end of our hour-long conversation when I realized what he was doing.
 He knows he knows nothing about being married.
-Sure…he has read books about marriage.
+Sure…he has read books about marriage, and he’s probably looked at places like this banquet hall in Denver as potential venue options (at least, I hope he has).
 He knows about covenant.
 He has wrestled with the questions of marriage, children, and commitment, but he has never been there.
 He knows nothing about what it is actually like to be married.
 A fearless mountaineer can read book after book about climbing Everest, but he knows nothing of the dangers of the cold dark mountain until he sets foot on it.
 A wise climber, instead, questions those who have stepped on the mountain to get their advice about what it’s like.
 That’s what this young man did.

-I am 38 now and as I reflect back to when I was 23, I was also months away from getting married—for what would end up being the first of two marriages.
+I am 38 now and as I reflect back to when I was 23, I was also months away from getting married-for what would end up being the first of two marriages.
 Reflecting on that time in my life, as I inched day-by-day toward my wedding day, I was confident I was doing the right things prescribed to me.
+I happily spent each evening organising florists, caterers, photographers and venues for the reception (you might want to check out this Wedding Venue in Fort Worth, TX if you’re at this stage of your life too), and I grew more and more excited as the day drew nearer.
 It was suggested that my fiance and I complete a “marriage course,” and we did.
 As part of the course, we were required to meet with a Christian couple to discuss any concerns.
 The meeting lasted about 10 minutes and was very unfruitful.
 Most likely because we thought we had it figured out.
 I reeked of stupidity from the “flower” of pride.

 During that time in my life, I also sat at lunch and dinner tables discussing marriage, but with idiots like myself who had never made the commitment marriage requires.
 Not once did I seek out someone who was married to hear them talk about what’s it like.
 I never asked someone to quit worrying about being offensive or shocking and just speak honestly about marriage, sex, and children.
 I never had someone to tell me, “Some days, you won’t like your wife.”
 No one told me, “You might end up at a point in your marriage where you will schedule love-making because you both are just so tired and busy.
 Don’t let that bother you.”
 No one said, “If you are not careful, you will unknowingly make your children the center point of your marriage; a dangerous position for them to be in for the health of your marriage.”
 With hindsight, my ex-wife and I needed that open and honest advice.
 We might have survived with it.